Spelling in VIM

 Well, took a bit of digging, but found a way to do this… Sort of.

-I was able to find the lines needed to have spell checking enabled on certain types of files, like *.md files, or others.
+files, or others.
 It could get a bit annoying if you’re coding and the spell checker started to nitpick your choice of variables.

-I’ve added the following lines to my .vimrc.
+I’ve added the following lines to my .vimrc

 autocmd BufRead,BufNewFile *.md setlocal spell spelllang=en_us